Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 Intense heat, facial flushing, excessive sweating, palpitations.

 So yes, at first glance, these symptoms seem harmless, "simple discomforts" that are often even trivialized.
-But in the long term, the impact is very real and, as we know, it affects the quality of life of far too many women.
+But in the long term, the impact is very real and, as we know, affects the quality of life of far too many women.

 What are the possible causes of hot flashes?

-Identifying the cause of our hot flashes is a crucial step since it is what will allow us to find the most suitable and specific solution to our needs in order to alleviate these unwanted symptoms.
+Identifying the cause of our hot flashes is a crucial step since it will allow us to find the most suitable and specific solution to our needs in order to alleviate these unwanted symptoms.

 Food and drinks